sphero-inc/sphero.js/README.markdown

 ## Development

 Use `npm install` to install development dependencies.
+You will also need to install [Grunt](http://gruntjs.com) by running `npm install -g grunt-cli`

-You can run tests with `grunt test`.
+You can then run tests with `grunt test`.

-Using `grunt lint` to run ESLint against both `lib` and `spec/lib`.
+Use `grunt lint` to run ESLint against both `lib` and `spec/lib`.

-The `grunt` command will run both of the above tasks.
+The `grunt` command by itself will run both of the above tasks.

 ## License